Friends reunion meme turns Matt LeBlanc into the internet's favorite Irish uncle

 Could Matt LeBlanc be any more likable in Friends: The Reunion?
-If Matt as meme is any indication, apparently not.
+Apparently not, if Matt as meme is any indication.

-Now that fans of the show have had a few days to watch the special on HBO Max, they've dubbed the actor who played Joey Tribbiani everyone's favorite uncle.
-Everyone's favorite Irish uncle, to be exact, as Twitter has decided the 53-year-old teddy bear of a guy gives off serious Irish uncle vibes.
-Especially in one shot that shows him seated, arms crossed and legs stretched in front of him, and wearing a striped, button-down short-sleeved shirt and a relaxed smile.
+Now that Friends fans have had a few days to watch the HBO Max special, they've dubbed the actor who played Joey Tribbiani everyone's favorite uncle.
+Everyone's favorite Irish uncle, to be precise, as Irish Twitter has decided the 53-year-old teddy bear of a guy gives off serious Irish uncle vibes.
+Especially in one shot that shows him seated, arms crossed, legs stretched in front of him, and wearing a striped, button-down short-sleeved shirt and a relaxed smile.

 Wrote one Twitter user from Ireland, "And you paid for them jeans like that ya did, with all them holes already in them?"